christophevg/christophe.vg/makes/_posts/2017-12-03-Pokemon-Christmas-Lights.md

 Having fun with a material you never printed with before is ... fun.
 But while doing so, also ruining your printer's hot-end is something else.

-Printing the Pokemons for the Secret Santa project was just the beginning of several experiments with [Z-Glass](https://store.zortrax.com/m200-z-glass).
+Printing the Pokemons for the Secret Santa project was just the beginning of several experiments with {% include external link="https://store.zortrax.com/m200-z-glass" title="Z-Glass" %}.
 After those, I printed another set for my son and some other things to test the range of possibilities.

 When I switched back to Z-ABS after a few weeks, my printer's extruder servo had problems feeding the filament through the hot-end and made a clicking sound.
 After cleaning the extruder servo - which did have some Z-Glass particles stuck to it, the problem ... didn't go away.

 So, next up was cleaning the nozzle with acetone.
 The next day, the problem still wasn't resolved.

-Time to check the (wonderful)  [Zortrax Support](http://support.zortrax.com) site in more detail.
-After some digging around I found [this](http://support.zortrax.com/printing-tips-m200/#step_8):
+Time to check the (wonderful)  {% include external link="http://support.zortrax.com" title="Zortrax Support" %} site in more detail.
+After some digging around I found {% include external link="http://support.zortrax.com/printing-tips-m200/#step_8" title="this" %}:

 > Immediately after the print, unload Z-GLASS/Z-PETG from the extruder.
 These materials should not be left loaded as they become more difficult to extrude after some time.
 In addition, once you finish printing with Z-GLASS/Z-PETG, print a small-sized object using Z-ABS to prevent further problems with extrusion.
 >